 What is a Waiver?

-Waivers in fantasy football are a claim.
+Waivers in fantasy football are a type of claim owners can make on undrafted players who are free agents.
+In many fantasy leagues, there is a group of players known as the waiver wire.
 The waiver wire is a pool of free agents available to add to your team.
-You use a waiver to make a claim on a player in the free agent pool.
-Whenever waivers are processed (usually at the beginning of a respective week), that player is added to your team.
+If one of the players on the waiver wire catches your eye, you can claim that player in the free agent pool.
+Whenever waivers are processed (this is usually at the beginning of each respective week in the fantasy football season), that player will then be added to your team.

 Once another team in your league drops a player, they automatically go onto waivers before becoming a free agent.
 If more than one owner makes a claim on a player, the team with the highest priority will receive the player when the transaction is processed.
 Most leagues have a system in which the more acquisitions you make, the lower your priority is in claiming future players.

 Waiver claims are a way for fantasy owners to express a desire to draft a free agent to their team.
 As soon as the waiver wire opens, typically on Tuesday morning, owners may make waiver claims to fill any open roster slots.
 If a manager’s roster is full, they will have to drop a player to make room for their new waiver claim.

 Sometimes, when certain players are on the waiver wire, they may be claimed or requested by multiple teams through waivers.
 In these cases, there are protocols that exist to determine which team will receive the disputed player.
 In a fantasy league that uses waivers, each team typically has a “waiver position,” which is their relative power over other teams in the league when using waivers.
 These positions are typically ranked, with teams that have the highest priority and power being ranked number one and the rest of the teams following afterward, through number 10, the lowest ranking.